-- Restrictions – Food and drink vending machines are regulated and taxed, depending on the products offered.
+Restrictions – Food and drink vending machines are regulated and taxed, depending on the products offered.
 They may also be constrained by property owners, who could require a certain # of users or profit.

-- Time commitment – You’ll need to make the rounds of your vending machine locations to stock, service, and collect money.
+Time commitment – You’ll need to make the rounds of your vending machine locations to stock, service, and collect money.

-- Determining prices and payment options – Many potential customers claim vending machines are too expensive.
+Determining prices and payment options – Many potential customers claim vending machines are too expensive.
 Some older vending machines do not accept credit cards.

-- Few healthy options – People today want healthier food and drinks, but many of the available vending machine choices are less than healthy.
+Few healthy options – People today want healthier food and drinks, but many of the available vending machine choices are less than healthy.

-- Securing prime locations – Finding and securing space at the highest-traffic locations can be a challenge.
+Securing prime locations – Finding and securing space at the highest-traffic locations can be a challenge.

 Why?
 Identify an opportunity

 Assuming you’re new to the vending machine industry, the first thing you should do is research.
 Find the most popular locations for machines in your city or town.
 Look into the types of vending machines – Drinks?
 Chips?
 Candy? – that are most profitable in your area and across the industry.
-Check nearby offices, hotels, hospitals and other public spaces to see which items sell best — if it’s often out of stock, it must be in high demand!
+Check nearby offices, hotels, hospitals, and other public spaces to see which items sell best — if it’s often out of stock, it must be in high demand!

 As this is the primary startup cost to getting going in this business, it is best to spend considerable time finding the right choices for the beginning of your vending machine empire.

 What?
-Determine your products or services
+Determine vending machine products